Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.6.2
+- You can now have multiple Guppy command cabs on the same vessel and they'll work with each other to control the dive.

 2.6.1
 - Reshaped and resized the WB-24 "EbbTide" radial aquatic engine.
 - The WB-24 "EbbTide" and WB-25 "NeapTide" aquatic engines now have thrust reversers.